mamba-org/quetz/docs/source/qeps/qep-001-user-permissions.rst

   - all above and
   - can assign ``member`` role to users
-  - can read/modify all users' data
+  - can read all users' data
   - can create mirror and proxy channels
   - has access to all channels (including all private channels)